wschaef/goes-architecture/architecture.md

 #### 4. Implement a PoC for migration

-Choose a component with the fewest dependencies and migrate it to the cloud first.
+Choose a component with the fewest dependencies that best represents the other components and migrate it to the cloud first.

 #### 5. Migrate Domains